shanreed25/Python/Functions/builtinfunctions.md

 method.
 If a custom class does not define this method, calling len() on an instance of that class will result in a TypeError.

+# List and set functions
+In Python, list() and set() are built-in functions used to create or convert to list and set data structures, respectively. list()
+The list() function creates a new list.
+It can take an iterable (like a tuple, string, set, or another list) as an argument, converting its elements into a new list.
+If no argument is provided, it creates an empty list.

+# set()
+set()
+The set() function creates a new set.
+It takes an iterable as an optional argument, converting its elements into a new set.
+A key characteristic of sets is that they only store unique, hashable elements and do not maintain order.
+If the iterable contains duplicates, set() will automatically remove them.
+If no argument is provided, it creates an empty set.
+- # TODO:Remove duplicates from the List: does not guarantee the order of elements in the resulting list colors_list = list(set(squirrel_color_list))